Prosperous agribusinesses through business

 Executive Director Ashley is a graduate from the University of Guelph with a Masters of Science in Capacity Development and Extension, International Development Studies.
 She also studied French and has working competencies in the French language.
 Ashley has been with AMI since 2011 various capacities but took time off in between to focus on completing her masters.
 She also has experience working with 4-H Ontario, the Agricultural Adaptation Council, Syngenta Crop Protection and the University of Guelph as a teaching assistant.
 Ashley is an avid volunteer and is driven by her passion to enact positive social change through building a career that leverages the capacity building process in Ontario agri-food businesses.
 Contact Ashley: firstname.lastname@example.org Office: 519-822-6618

-Project Manager Deanna Hutton joined Agri-Food Management Institute (AMI) as the Project Coordinator in February 2016.
+Project Manager Deanna Hutton joined Agri-Food Management Institute (AMI) in February 2016 and works as the Program Manager overseeing various projects.
 Prior to her work at AMI, Deanna worked for the Ontario Fruit and Vegetable Growers Association for 8 years where she developed her love for agriculture.
 Previously, she spent 17 years working in the legal field in Guelph.
 Deanna looks forward to promoting and delivering on AMI’s mandate to equip Ontario producers, processors and agribusiness advisors with better management skills and practices.
 Contact Deanna: email@example.com Office: 519-822-6618

 Juli de Lange